Moses-A/Basic-SQL-Commands/README.md

 # Very-Basic-SQL-Coding
+Used as a reference for whenever using SQL with Python (SQLite) and MySQL with C++.
-Just Provided to show a basic understanding of SQL.
+Just provided to such a basic understanding of how databases work and the language of SQL.